Recent Searches

 Best Practices for Video Remote Interpreting (VRI)

 Video Remote Interpreting (VRI) is a flexible solution for in-person, virtual, or hybrid meetings when an on-site interpreter is not available.
 When used correctly, scheduled VRI enables effective, respectful communication for Deaf and hard-of-hearing participants across a wide range of scenarios.
-This guide outlines when to use VRI and the best practices that help interpreted conversations run smoothly.

 When to use video remote interpreting